openkraken/website/docs/guide/basic/difference-to-web.en-US.md

 In Kraken, not all DOM and global APIs are supported.
 Putting aside the historical baggage of browsers, we implemented most of the modern, frequently used, and user-friendly W3C APIs.

-For more detailed support list, please refer to [API document](/en-US/api/tags) on the site.
+For more detailed support list, please refer to the [API document](/en-US/api/tags) on the site.

 ## Style ability difference